mcandre/unmake/SYNTAX.md

 Escaped newlines featuring whitespace between the backslash and the line feed, may trigger parse errors.

-Escaped newlines occuring elsewhere in a makefile, may lack a definite parsing behavior.
-For example, in comments or general macro expressions.

-Some escaped newlines occuring in more fringe areas can impair readability: The left side of macro assignment operators, inside macro expansions, in the opening line of rule declaration blocks, in general macro expressions, and near comments.

 We encourage makefile authors to generally limit use of multiline makefile instructions to rule commands, where they can help to tidy up commands with long lists of arguments.

 ### Fail